Mr-TalhaIlyas/CWD30/README.md

 <details>
 <summary>Semantic Segmentation Models</summary>
+*⚠️NOTE⚠️* We are currently in middle of uploading the weights.
+All might not be available.
 |Model       |BeanWeed                   |SugarBeet                  |CarrotWeed                 |
 |---         |---                        |---                        |---                        |
 |UNet        |[44.05 mIOU, chkpt]()      |[44.05 mIOU, chkpt]()      |[44.05 mIOU, chkpt]()      |